sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

     print(result)
 ```

-This is a somewhat janky way to access Google search results, if you want to use something more current, you can use Google's [official Python package](https://developers.google.com/api-client-library/python/).
+This is a method of accessing Google search results based on the idea of webscraping.
+In this approach, you are basically downloading the human readable HTML page from Google, and then attempting to extract a structured description of the page.
+If you want to use Google's API (which will give you structured results directly), you can use Google's [official Python package](https://developers.google.com/api-client-library/python/).
 Unfortunately, using the official package is much more involved than using the library above.

+#### Boston Historical Texts
+Todo

 ### Pickling Data